 If your lights have gone off in a certain part of the house rather than the entire building, you suspect a tripped breaker.

-How to reset a tripped circuit breaker
+How do I reset a tripped circuit breaker

-To reset a tripped breaker, turn it off and unplug all the appliances connected to it, and then ON it again.
+To reset the tripped breaker, turn it off and unplug all the appliances connected to it, and then ON it again.
 For safety reasons, we recommend that you stand by the side of the breaker’s panel should it spark a light while resetting.

 You should wear goggles and also make use of torchlight to illuminate the area if there is no light.